 Add dried chickpeas to a large pot, cover with several inches of water and bring to a boil.
 Boil for 5 minutes then take the pot off of the heat and let the beans sit in the water for 1 hour.
 After soaking the beans, drain the soaking water then return the beans to the pot to cook by following any of the methods below.

-To cook the soaked beans, add them to a large pot, cover the beans with several inches of water, and bring everything to a boil.
+To cook the soaked chickpeas, add them to a large pot, cover the beans with several inches of water, and bring everything to a boil.
 Reduce the heat and simmer until they reach your desired tenderness.
-This could be anywhere between 1 and 1/2 to 2 hours.
+This could be anywhere between 1 and ½ to 2 hours.
 When simmering, you can opt to keep the lid off or on the pot, but do make sure to keep it slightly ajar if you leave it on.
 This will allow some steam to escape while the chickpeas are cooking.

-Cooking Chickpeas in the Slow Cooker
+How To Cook Chickpeas in the Slow Cooker

 Another option is to cook the chickpeas in a slow cooker.
 The benefit of this is there is no soaking step — everything is added to the slow cooker.
 You turn on the power, set the time, and walk away.
 Easy peasy!
 Simply, add 1 pound of cleaned, dried chickpeas and 7 cups of water to a slow cooker then cook on high for 3 to 4 hours or on low for 6 to 8 hours.

-Cooking Chickpeas in a Pressure Cooker
+How To Cook Chickpeas in a Pressure Cooker

 Looking for an easy dinner, quick?
 Let me tell you how to prepare Instant Pot Chickpeas in a flash!